grafana/k6-docs/contributors-guide/README.md

 >  #### ⚠️ Versions
 >
 > Versions follow the same major and minor numbers as github.com/grafana/k6.
-When cutting a new release of the docs between k6 releases, only increment the patch digit(s).
+When cutting a new release of the docs between k6 releases, only increment the patch digits.

 Before you upgrade versions, it's a good idea to give the updated docs a final look at `https://staging.k6.io` **Especially check that redirects work and components render correctly!**

-Unless k6 OSS has a major version upgrade, increment the version by 0.0.1.
-For example, `0.43.1` → `0.43.2` As the UI might change, refer to GitHub [Managing releases](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) doc for the canonical instructions.
+Unless k6 OSS has a version upgrade, increment the version by 0.0.1.
+For example, `0.43.1` → `0.43.2` As the UI might change, refer to the GitHub [Managing releases](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) doc for the canonical instructions.

-Each release has a tag, which you can create either through the Github CLI or from https://github.com/grafana/k6-docs/releases
+Each release has a tag, which you can create either through the Github CLI or from https://github.com/grafana/k6-docs/releases.
+To upgrade through the UI,

 1. From the releases page, select **Draft a new Release**.
 ![DraftRelease1](../internal-images/DraftNewRelease.png)